zzmudzio/JenkinsDownloader/README.md

 # JenkinsDownloader

 This is a simple project that helps me to automate some boring tasks, such as logging into jenkins to download an actual build of the application.
 I work as a QA, my team is taking care of about 10 applications.
 I often have to download, download and download next builds of an application.
 It's a quite boring task so I've decided to create an app that does this for me.
-Major task of this program is to:
+Major tasks of this program are:
 <ul>
 <li>sign in into jenkins with credentials which I provide during the code execution</li>
 <li>find an app which name I've provided,</li>